haniszhr/Assignment/README.md

-# Assignment
+# Web-based System Project
-This is all of my coding that I have done for my assignment
+This is all of my coding that I have done for my project in subject web-based application.
+This project named as EZPrint where it is mainly to ease the process at printing store.
+As we all know, printing store does not have a system where customer can send the document that they want to print which cause customer to wait at the store until their document finish being printed.
+This is inconvenient to some people especially in pandemic era where the store may be too crowded.
+Therefore, through this system, customer can send the document and staff can download and print it.
+Once finished, staff will update the status to ready to pickup.
+Customer will only need to pickup the document and no need to wait for a long time.